A population-based approach to background discrimination in particle physics: Monte Carlo study

-\begin{enumerate} \item The supervised Gibbs sampler is first used to estimate the mixture weights.
-In the two-subpopulation scenario described in this study, goal (2) above corresponds to estimating the fraction of background particles contained in the input data set.
-The initial conditions correspond to a fraction of background particles of 0.5, and the subpopulation PDFs at this stage are fixed to the estimates provided by the high-statistics control sample.
-The corresponding results are presented and discussed in section \ref{sGS}. \item The Gibbs sampler is run again on the input data set.
-This second run is performed in unsupervised mode, i.e. subpopulation PDFs are now updated at each iteration, starting from initial conditions corresponding to regularized distributions from the high-statistics control sample.
-On the other hand, the mixture weights are kept fixed to the results from the previous step. \end{enumerate}
+\begin{itemize} \item[(a)] The constrained sampler is first used to estimate the mixture weights.
+In the two-subpopulation scenario described in this study, goal (ii) above corresponds to estimating the fraction of background particles contained in the input data set.
+The initial conditions for the mixture weights are $\alpha_1^{(0)}=\alpha_2^{(0)}=0.5$, corresponding to no prior knowledge about the fraction of background particles in the input sample.
+The subpopulation PDFs are kept fixed at the estimates provided by the high-statistics control sample.
+The corresponding results are described in section \ref{sGS}. \item[(b)] The algorithm is then run again on the input data set in unconstrained mode, i.e. subpopulation PDFs are now updated at each iteration, starting from initial conditions corresponding to regularized distributions from the high-statistics control sample.
+However, the mixture weights are now kept fixed at the results from the previous step. \end{itemize}

+It is worth noticing that the algorithm differs from a proper Gibbs sampler in both cases.

 As for assigning individual particles in the input data set a probability for them to originate from signal as opposed to background, the most appropriate approach may again depend on the specific application.
-In general, probabilities may be assigned directly using the unsupervised Gibbs sampler at step (2) above, as done in this study, or an additional run of the supervised Gibbs sampler may altenatively be added after the previous two, with fixed PDFs given by the estimates from step (2).
-Further studies will be necessary in order to better understand the classification performance of the Gibbs sampler under different conditions and to guide this choice.
+In general, probabilities may be assigned directly using the unconstrained sampler at step (b) above, as done in this study, or an additional run of the algorithm in constrained mode may alternatively be added after the previous two, with fixed PDFs given by the estimates from step (b).
+Further studies will be necessary in order to better understand the classification performance of the algorithm in different configurations and to guide this choice.

-Results obtained running the supervised and unsupervised Gibbs sampler as described above on the Monte Carlo data set used in this study are reported and discussed in the following sections.
+The results obtained running the constrained and the unconstrained sampler as described above on the Monte Carlo input data set used in this study are reported and discussed in the following sections.